powsybl/powsybl-open-rao/docs/parameters/implementation-specific-parameters.md

 ##### psts-to-regulate

-- **Expected value**: a list of string, each being the identifier of a PST in the network
+- **Expected value**: a map with string keys (each being the identifier of a PST in the network) and string values (each being the line secured by the regulated PST)
-- **Default value**: empty list
+- **Default value**: empty map
-- **Usage**: List of PSTs to regulate at the end of curative optimization if a FlowCNEC defined on any of these PSTs is overloaded and is the most limiting element.
+- **Usage**: List of PSTs to regulate at the end of curative optimization if a FlowCNEC defined on any of their associated elements is overloaded and is the most limiting element.

 ## Examples
 > ⚠️  **NOTE**